-In Texas regulations, an assisted living facility (ALF) is a residence that provides room and board, meals, assistance with activities of daily living (ADLs) like eating and bathing, and assistance with medications.
-Recreational activities to encourage exercise and socialization are also provided, and some ALFs offer limited skilled nursing services.
+In Texas, an assisted living facility is a residence that provides room, board, meals and assistance with activities of daily living.
+Activities of daily living can include help with eating, bathing, and medications.
+Recreational activities to encourage exercise and socialization are also provided, and some facilities offer limited skilled nursing services.
 These residences must accommodate a minimum of 4 residents, none of whom may be a relative of the owner of the facility.
-Any residence that is not licensed by the Texas Health and Human Services Commission (HHSC) cannot use the term “assisted living”.
+Any residence that is not licensed by the Texas Health and Human Services Commission cannot use the term “assisted living”.

 None of the above rules apply in Type B facilities.
 Residents can require assistance with exiting the residence if there is an emergency, and they can require regular assistance overnight.
-That said, a resident must not be confined to his/her bed.
+A resident must not be confined to his/her bed.

-All ALFs that accommodate persons with Alzheimer’s disease and related dementias are Type B assisted living residences and are formally referred to as “Alzheimer’s certified facilities” or “Alzheimer’s certified units.”
-That said, these names are considered to be mostly legal terminology.
-In more common language, these residences are called “memory care homes.”
-People with dementia related to Alzheimer’s disease may also live there, meaning those with vascular, Lewy body, frontotemporal and other dementias.
+All assisted living facilities that accommodate people with Alzheimer’s disease and related dementias are Type B residences and are referred to as “Alzheimer’s certified facilities”, or “Alzheimer’s certified units”, or “memory care homes.”
+People with other dementias may also live there, meaning those with vascular, Lewy body, frontotemporal and other dementias can be residents.

-Memory care homes in Texas differ from traditional assisted living in several ways:
+Memory care homes in Texas differ from traditional assisted living in several ways by:

 – increased security and supervision